githwxi/XATSHOME/contrib/githwxi/pground/proj001@250424/misc004/README.md

 lists.
 In [insrt000](./insrt000.dats), one can find an implementation of insert-sort making use of the type lsrt.
-While unsafe casting is needed to support types like lsrt and lsrt_vt, it can nonetheless be quite useful to introduce such types for refined type-checking.
+While unsafe casting is needed to support types like lsrt and lsrt_vt, it can nonetheless be quite useful to introduce such types so as to refine type-checking.

 Happy ATS programming!